-Maine DVR partnered with DBVI to offer a four-part webinar WIOA cross-training series.
-The series included several Workforce GPS WIOA webcasts to provide a basis of information.
-They were followed by topics which included Common Performance Measures, Bureau of Employment Services, Career Pathways, Youth Programming and Resources.
-Presentations were provided by Adult Education, Job Corps, Youth Build, Community College Workforce Development, Center for Workforce Research and Information.

-A supervisor training curriculum was developed for new DVR Regional Managers and Casework Supervisors to be offered in conjunction with New Counselor Training.
-Curriculum includes mentoring from veteran Regional Managers/Casework Supervisor.

-DVR and DBVI supervisors completed a three-day Leadership Effective Training Program (L.E.T).
-The training provided effective ways to communicate and to deal with conflict to create a positive climate.

-DVR staff completed a two-day communication training.
-Staff participated in small groups to enhance active listening skills, conflict resolution skills, I-Messages and shifting gears.
+DVR completed two, four-week New Counselor Training (NCT) series to incoming RCI’s and RCII’s.
+The series covers over 60 topics pertaining to the delivery of Vocational Rehabilitation services.

+DVR and DBVI supervisors are involved in weekly MI supervision group to enhance and support the ongoing technique of Motivational Interviewing.

-DVR staff completed a two-day Motivational Interviewing training.
-Training included the basic to advancing practice of MI with the intent of strengthening a client’s motivation and commitment to change in their vocational lives.
+DVR staff completed Motivational Interviewing bootcamp.
+This training was offered regionally over the course of a year to engage small group discussion to highlight MI practices.

+DVR and DBVI leadership attended the three-part Ability to Execute (A2E) training offered by McKinsey and Company.

+DVR maintains numerous recorded webinars on its intranet site – allowing easy access for ongoing refreshers as needed.

+To promote better use of the agency’s case management system – AWARE – the Systems Improvement and Quality Assurance Unit held weekly AWARE drop-in sessions to present content and respond to questions and needs from the field.

-A sample of trainings that staff attended FY 2019:
+A sample of trainings that staff attended PY20:

-Motivational Interviewing
+Apprenticeship Town Hall

+Motivational Interviewing- RCI and RCII focus

+Excel 101- Adult Education

+Work and Benefits Navigator Training (Part I and Part 2)

-New Counselor Training (24 new staff)
+New Counselor Training (2x)

-Communication training

-Page 218

-Personality Disorders
+Apprenticeship Townhall

+DVR Eligibility Training

+Get Aware Live: Celebrating 100th Anniversary of Vocational Rehabilitation

+WOWI Refresher

+Virtual Job Shadow

+Self-Employment Quarterly

+Apprenticeship Townhall

+Motivational Interviewing- Supervisor focus

-BRS Leadership Training
+McKinsey Leadership Training

-Brain injury

-Peer Mentoring

-CRP project training (actual services)
+PEERS

+Windmills – Two staff were certified as trainers

+Governor Office Opioid Response Seminar Series

+McKinsey A2EE Train the Trainer

+Transition Summit

-Syntiro Training
+OOS4 Implementation and Training

-BRS STATEWIDE (2018)

-Apprenticeship

-WOWI / Career Exploration workshop

-IARP New England Fall Conference

-Trauma Informed Care and Compassion Fatigue

-Transitions: Creating great job candidates

-NRE conference

-Fading and Natural Support Strategies for Employment Success

-WIOA Cross Training Series

-Education:

-8 Staff graduated with Master’s in Rehabilitation

-4 staff received CRC credential

-1 staff enrolled with USM- Master’s in Rehabilitation
+Virtual Job Shadow

 5. PERSONNEL TO ADDRESS INDIVIDUAL COMMUNICATION NEEDS

-DVR has four Rehabilitation Counselors for the Deaf ( three of whom are Deaf).
+DVR has four Rehabilitation Counselors for the Deaf positions – one is currently vacant.
+The other three Counselors are Deaf users of ASL..
 The Director of the Division for the Deaf, Hard of Hearing and Late Deafened (who is Deaf himself) supervises the four Rehabilitation Counselors for the Deaf and provides direction, education and outreach on issues impacting individuals who are Deaf or Hard of Hearing.

 As a state with a high percentage of older residents, there has been an increasing need to serve individuals who have age–related hearing loss and who wish to remain working.
 The Division Director has offered many workshops on deaf awareness/etiquette to employers, providers and state agencies this year to help increase awareness of promoting inclusion of employees who are Deaf, Hard of Hearing or Late Deafened.
 The Division Director meets once a month with his staff to address topics such as best practices in case management, communication strategies for individuals who use gestural communication for their primary mode of communication, among many other topics.

 Staff who are Deaf have videophones at their desks for visual communication with consumers.
-An additional six employees are proficient in ASL.
+During the pandemic, Rehabilitation Counselors for the Deaf were able to use their laptops and cell phones for Zoom and other video communication.
+DVR employs one other VR counselor who is fluent in ASL and two other staff who are deaf and use other means of communication..
 DVR offices are co–located in Maine’s CareerCenter network.
 CareerCenters offer telecommunications devices including Interpretype, Ubi Duo, Video links, Video Relay and Video Remote Interpreting.
 Captioning (CART) services are used frequently to ensure access for staff and clients alike and are provided as needed.
+Zoom and Microsoft TEAMS are available across the State of Maine IT enterprise system to promote remote access.

-An online video introduction to CareerCenter services for individuals who are Deaf or Hard of Hearing is available.
-Spoken language interpreter services are accessed through a statewide contract for both in–person and telephone interpreting.
-This year a statewide contract for Video Remote Interpreting was signed – allowing for increased access for clients in rural parts of Maine.
-DVR also employs some bilingual staff.
+Spoken language interpreter services are accessed through a statewide contract for both in–person and remote interpreting.
+DVR has a small number of staff who are proficient in a language other than English.